What Is a Tip Function in EFTPOS?

 Frequently Asked Questions

-Tips are usually included in the same payout cycle as fare payments, but this can vary by payment provider or terminal configuration.
+Tips are generally included in the same payout cycle as the fare but may vary based on provider setup.